saifhaq/alma/README.md

 `batch_size` argument.
 The number of samples to run the benchmark on is controlled via the `n_samples` argument.

-The results will look like this, depending on one's model, dataloader and hardware.
+The results will look like this, depending on one's model, dataloader, hardware, and logging.

 ```bash